xebialabs-community/xlr-xlrelease-plugin/README.md

 # Overview #

-The xlr-xlr-plugin is an XL Release plugin that allows you to:
+The xlr-xlrelease-plugin is an XL Release plugin that allows you to:

   * Programmatically create a template and assign tags to it
   * Create and start another release from an existing release.
 So you can create a subrelease from a parent release
   * Programmatically delete phases in the current release

 For XL Release version 4.8.x you'll need at least version 1.7.x of the plugin.
-Any XL Release version before 4.8.x should use version 1.6.5 or lower of the plugin.

 ## Tasks ##
 + Create and Start SubRelease